Which type is better for workout headphones? On-ear or earbuds?

 Money and price always come into consideration when buying new headphones.
 The ratio between price and value can play an important reason for purchase.

 Thankfully, there are lots of options.
-You can get very cheap in-ear or on-ear headphones to save money.
+You can get cheap earbuds or on-ear headphones to save money.
 Though generally, on-ear headphones will usually be slightly more expensive simply because they’re bigger and require more materials.

 If you like premium headphones than you can easily find more expensive on-ear and in-ear headphones for working out.